Armenian Protest Leader Loses Bid For Premier, Warns Of A 'Political Tsunami'

 It appears that many in the crowd backing Pashinyan, while disappointed with the day's result, eagerly welcomed an opportunity to cast their own ballots.

-On Tuesday, shortly before his bid failed, Pashinyan had threatened a "political tsunami" in the country of 3 million if he were not elected.
-By the time night fell, several protesters attending the rally were already echoing the sentiment.
+On Tuesday, shortly before his bid for prime minister failed, Pashinyan threatened a "political tsunami" in the country of 3 million if he were not elected.
+By the time night fell, several protesters attending the rally were echoing that sentiment.

 "They spat on us but we're not going to tolerate this," a baker attending the post-election rally for Pashinyan told The Associated Press.
 "This government just won't resign on its own will.
 It's tens of thousands of us, and we need them to go.
 We can't take this anymore."